LaurenDarrimon/srjc-museum-app/README.md

 The lesson slides and the four regional mini-games for each region can be played by anyone, anywhere.
 Each of the four regions has either a drag and drop game or a memory matching card game.
 Use the navigation menu to skip to any of these mini-games.

-### Architecture

 ### Installation
 🔧
 Download or clone the repository.

 Then, in order for this application to work, use Node.js to install dependencies including React, React Bootstrap, React Router Dom, and React Drag n Drop.
-To install all dependencies at once, from the command line in the root directory run:
+To install all the dependencies at once, from the application's root directory run the following command line prompt:

 ~~~
 npm i
 ~~~

-This will install all dependencies listed in the package.json.
+This will install all the dependencies listed in the package.json.

 ### Usage
 To run the application from the command line and open it in your browser, from the root directory run: